gurvirdhillon/LegoWorkStation-CW/toask.md

 * Why does it come up as undefined when in the basket?

-* View details isnt working properly
+* View details isnt working properly.